mh4nx7net/wowza-perpetual/README.md

 ## Contributing

 inspired by sameersbn/wowza
-then i'am sory. my fork and custumize is just for private project. so clone if you want
+then i'am sory. my fork and custumize is just for private project.

-## Issues

-Before reporting your issue please try updating Docker to the latest version and check if it resolves the issue.
-Refer to the Docker [installation guide](https://docs.docker.com/installation) for instructions.

-SELinux users should try disabling SELinux using the command `setenforce 0` to see if it resolves the issue.

-If the above recommendations do not help then [report your issue](../../issues/new) along with the following information:

-- Output of the `docker version` and `docker info` commands
-- The `docker run` command or `docker-compose.yml` used to start the image.
-Mask out the sensitive bits.
-- Please state if you are using [Boot2Docker](http://www.boot2docker.io), [VirtualBox](https://www.virtualbox.org), etc.
+So clone me if you want

 # Getting started